Wolviston

 Wolviston is a village and civil parish within the borough of Stockton-on-Tees and the ceremonial county of County Durham, England.
 The population of the civil parish as of the 2011 census was 877.
 It is situated in the north of Billingham.
-The village has several businesses, including a florist, saddlery, international consultancy firm, riding school and post office run by former Middlesbrough footballer Graeme Hedley and his wife.
-Wolviston benefits from two pubs, the Wellington Inn and the Ship.
+The village has several businesses, including a florist, saddlery, international consultancy firm, riding school and post office.
+Wolviston benefits from a pub, the Wellington Inn, with the former Ship Inn now a residential property.
 It has a traditional village green and a duck pond.

 History

 Wolviston can be traced back to before the Norman Conquest (1066), with name changes that appear to be related to Saxon times.
 In the 11th century it was known as Olverstona, in the 16th as Wulston and as Woulston in the late 17th century.
 In 1577 Wolviston became a separate parish.
 There have been two churches in the village.
 The first, from the 12th century and dedicated to St Mary Magdelene, fell into disrepair in the 16th century but was restored in 1716.
 In 1876 a new church dedicated to St Peter was built behind the High Street and the old church was demolished in 1878.
 The new building was renovated in 1969–1972.